-The 2015 New Zealand International Film Festival has just wrapped up and there was a plethora of good music documentaries on show.
-One of these was the long-awaited and much heralded film “The Wrecking Crew”.
+The 2015 New Zealand International Film Festival has just wrapped up and there were a plethora of good music documentaries on show.
+One of these was the long-awaited and much-heralded film “The Wrecking Crew”.
 Directed by Denny Tedesco, the film which was originally made for release in 2008, but had its release delayed due to distribution issues is about a group of Los Angeles-based musicians who made up the session group from the late 50s and 60s called the Wrecking Crew.
-This collective of session players which totalled over fifty musicians played on all the big hits of the period, including those by the Beach Boys, Frank and Nancy Sinatra and the “Wall of Sound” records produced by Phil Spector.
+This collective of session players which totaled over fifty musicians played on all the big hits of the period, including those by the Beach Boys, Frank and Nancy Sinatra and the “Wall of Sound” records produced by Phil Spector.
 At that time big name American pop artists wanted the best musicians backing them on their records and in the form of the Wrecking Crew they knew they were getting the case.
-In the process this often led as was the case with the Beach Boys to bands ditching their own members for the Wrecking Crew to play on their records.
+In the process, this often led to as was the case with the Beach Boys bands ditching their own members for the Wrecking Crew to play on their records.